AshwiniSaran/Fileload-with-MVC/README.md

-This is a simple asp.net mvc project which being developed in accordance for personal develpment experience.
+This is a simple asp.net mvc project which being developed in accordance for personal development experience.